This practice is rated as Good overall.

 At this inspection we found:

-- The practice routinely reviewed the quality and effectiveness of the care it provided.
-Care and treatment was delivered according to evidence based guidelines.
-We saw that a wide range of clinical audits were carried out and there was a whole practice approach to improvement.
+The practice routinely reviewed the effectiveness and appropriateness of the care it provided.
+It ensured that care and treatment was delivered according to evidence- based guidelines.

-There was an area where the provider should make improvements:
+The areas where the provider should make improvements are:

 Professor Steve Field CBE FRCP FFPH FRCGP